aff3ct/streampu/docs/tests_advanced.md

     the `-P` or `--pinning-policy` CLI argument.

 !!! tip
-    For the `increment`, `incrementf`, `relay` and `relayf` tasks it is possible to specify the duration.
+    For the `initialize`, `increment`, `incrementf`, `relay`, `relayf` and `finalize` tasks it is possible to specify the duration.
 For instance, `relay_12` means that the `relay` task will spend 12 microseconds in active waiting.
 This is different from using the `-s` CLI parameter.
 The `-s` parameter will set the same duration for all the previously mentioned tasks.

 Moreover, for each stage it is possible to specify the number of replications (= number of threads that will execute the stage) with the `-t`